sigpwny/ctfd-discord-webhook-plugin/README.md

 Discord webhook plugin for CTFd to announce challenge solves!
 Can be configured with a custom message, and a limit to only announce the first N solves.

+The webhook are called only when the CTF is started.
+Don't attempt to test as an admin if the CTF is not started: the webhook will not be triggered.

 Functionality made for UIUCTF 2020

 ## Setup